5 Ways to Increase Sales in Small Business

 While focusing on hiring salespeople with the right skills is important, providing incentives for meeting and exceeding sales goals is also essential:

 - Understand what motivates your sales team.
-Some people may be driven by money, while others may respond better to recognition or other non-monetary rewards.
+Some people may be driven by money, while others may respond better to recognition or other non-monetary rewards (such as company swag).

 - Set achievable goals for your sales team.
 Make sure these goals are specific, measurable, attainable, relevant, and time-bound (SMART).
 Achievable goals have to have a quantity associated with them, for example: